combine-org/combine-org.github.io/content/authors/HARMONY-2024/_index.md

   description: Requests for a lightning talk (5 min max.) and/or poster can be submitted via the link above.
 Please use several forms if you want to submit abstracts on different topics.
 The submission deadline is outlined above.
 Talks will take place during the community session and posters will be displayed throughout the meeting.
   link: https://forms.gle/eu8S3eUeS1AoAwwU6
 - name: Application for travel funding
-  description: We have limited funding for travel bursary or contribution towards accomadation.
-We request that you give us details of what contribution you can make to HARMONY.
+  description: We have limited funding for travel bursaries or contributions towards accommodation.
+These will be given out to those who have a significant contribution to make to the HARMONY meeting.
   link: https://forms.gle/Ta72fwz5Bt2zb4YKA

 topics: